Nine out of ten TSCM techs did not graduate in the top 10% of their class.

 Technical Surveillance Countermeasures or just TSCM is a little-known specialty within the security field.
 Vernacular terms for it include: electronic eavesdropping detection, technical information security survey, or just plain bug sweeps.

-As part of due diligence, many organizations need to find and hire a competent TSCM consultant to conduct periodic audits to detect electronic eavesdropping.
+As part of due diligence, many organizations need to find and hire a competent TSCM consultant (as opposed to just a tech) to conduct periodic audits to detect electronic eavesdropping.
 These bug sweeps are usually conducted on a quarterly or biannual schedule.
 Unfortunately, first-time TSCM users rarely know what they should expect for their money, let alone where to find a competent TSCM consultant.

 In your search for a competent TSCM consultant you’ll find providers ranking from clueless private investigators with flashlights, to government-level specialists with over $100,000.00 worth of instrumentation.
 Cost of instrumentation, by the way, is not always an indicator of effectiveness.
 Anyone with money can purchase TSCM instrumentation.
 Knowledge and depth of experience are the primary determining factors to keep your eye on when looking for a competent TSCM consultant.